 One of the biggest job search struggles is figuring out which jobs you should apply for.
 You have to look at the job description, the skill requirements, and the overall qualifications for the job, and then determine whether it's a viable employment opportunity for you or not.

-It's often more difficult discerning which jobs you're qualified for (which you really have a shot at) than you think.
+It's often more difficult discerning which jobs you're qualified for (the ones you really have a shot at) than you think.
 So, how do you know if you're actually qualified for a job or not?
 Should you apply for jobs you're not 100% qualified for?

 The short answer: Yes, you absolutely should.